joergjo/azure-containerapps-demos/java-boot-todo/README.md

 - `compose.yaml` runs the application locally, but requires a separate PostgreSQL database (e.g., Azure Database or a locally installed PostgreSQL server)
 - `compose.all.yaml` runs the application and a PostgreSQL database container.
 In this case, username and password are used instead of Azure AD.
+- `compose.db.yaml` runs a PostgreSQL database container.
+In this case, username and password are used instead of Azure AD.

 ### Datadog support